okinawarb/fbevent-creator/README.md

 Sample Usecase
 -----------
-With 'cron', you can periodically create Facebook events like this:
+With `cron`, you can periodically create Facebook events like this:

 - [Facebook event of Okinawa.rb](http://www.facebook.com/events/132459433547161/)